Industrial washer fluid centrifuge system for parts washer fluid purification

 Washer Fluid Centrifuge

-Alfa Laval WSB 104 Wash Water Centrifuge for washer fluid purification
+Alfa Laval WSB-104 Wash Water Centrifuge

 A washer fluid centrifuge is a disc stack centrifuge configured for continuous purification of aqueous wash solutions.
 The centrifuge performs three-phase separation in a single pass — simultaneously removing floating tramp oil (light phase), clean washer fluid (heavy/water phase), and solid contaminants (sludge phase) from the contaminated feed stream.